Skip to content

 • Co-edited special number of Modern and Contemporary France, 'La France et la Crise', 20:2, 2012 (with Chris Reynolds)

-• Professor O’Shaughnessy is currently part of a team of European academics, led by Prof. Ana Manzanas of the University of Salamanca, entitled Hospitality in European Film
+• Professor O’Shaughnessy was part of a team of European academics, led by Prof. Ana Manzanas of the University of Salamanca, entitled Hospitality in European Film

 • Professor O'Shaughnessy was awarded one semester or half-year sabbaticals by the AHRC in 2003-4 and in 2012-13.
-The 2012-13 award is to support the writing of a study of the films of Laurent Cantet, his current major project.
+The 2012-13 award was to support the writing of a study of the films of Laurent Cantet.

 • A number of smaller awards for research travel and conference organisation have also been awarded.